Equations for solar tracking: Theoretical Basis

-The photodiode signal indicates how tilted the Sun beam is compared to the optical axis of the spectrometer.
-This information must be converted into angular displacements on the altitude and azimuth axes of the tracker to correct the misalignment.
+The photodiode signal indicates that the Sun beam is tilted compared to the optical axis of the spectrometer.
+The photodiode signals must be converted into angular movements of the altitude and azimuth axes of the tracker to correct the misalignment.
 If the photodiode was placed on the reference frame of the mirror M2 this conversion would be straightforward, but due to its position after the tracker it depends on the position of the tracker mirrors.
-A try-and-error method to correct the misalignment is theoretically possible but a smoother tracking can be achieved if the conversion is understood.
+A trial-and-error method to correct the misalignment is theoretically possible using analogue electronics without a computer but a smoother tracking can be achieved if the conversion is understood.

-The conversion can be expressed once again by a matrix, which transform in this case a vector hitting mirror M1 to a vector pointing to a direction in the sky given by its altitude and azimuth.
-It is the opposite of the light direction but is simpler to figure out and considering Fermat principle, yields the same information.
+The conversion can be expressed once again by a matrix, which transforms in this case a vector hitting mirror M1 to a vector pointing to a direction in the sky given by its altitude and azimuth.
+It is the opposite of the light direction but is simpler to figure out, and considering Fermat principle, yields the same information.

-As with the Euler Angles, the transformation reduces conveniently to a combination of rotation matrices.
-For instance, compared to the reference frame $\Re_0$, the reflection on mirror $M_0$ is expressed as $R_y(\pi/2)$ while the azimuthal rotation of an angle $\theta_1$ is written $R_z(\theta_1)$.
+The rotation of the two motorized stages can be accounted for using rotation matrices as described in the previous section.
+The reflection on the two mirrors is modeled using another matrix which takes the~form:

+where $I$ is the identity matrix and $n$ the normal vector to the mirror surface.
+At reference position, the mirror are parallel and thus their normal is the same, given by the vector ($0$, $\frac{1}{\sqrt{2}}$,$-\frac{1}{\sqrt{2}}$).
+The transformation matrix for the two mirror is thus the same, $M_R$, which is, from Equation~\eqref{eq:reflect}:

-Figure 4 presents the tracker pointing to an azimuth $\theta_1$ and a zenith angle of $\theta_2$.
-The optical system inside the frame, with only mirrors $M_1$ and $M_2$ can be expressed as a transformation whose matrix $M_{tracker}$ is:
+Figure~\ref{fig:trackos} presents the tracker pointing to an azimuth $\theta_1$ and a zenith angle of $\theta_2$.
+The reference frames $\Re_1$ and $\Re_2$ are respectively attached to the mirrors $M_1$ and $M_2$, with the $x$ axes in the direction of their small semi-axes and the $y$ axes along the line joining the two mirrors.
+The optical system inside the frame, with only mirrors $M_1$ and $M_2$, can be expressed as a transformation whose matrix $M_{tracker}$ is:

+The above formula is derived as follow: (a) the reflection on $M_2$ ($M_R$) is expressed in the reference frame of $\Re_1$ with a change of basis involving $R_y(-\theta_2)$; (b) this product of three matrices is multiplied on its right side by the preceding (seen from the spectrometer) reflection on $M_1$($M_R$); (c) another change of basis is performed to express the transformation in $\Re_0$, involving $R_z(-\theta_1)$. \textit{i.e.},

 $M_{tracker} = $